 Global database of WWTPs and their effluents

 The database, with 58,502 wastewater treatment plants and their characteristics, has been compiled by a team of researchers from McGill University in Montreal, Canada, led by Professor Bernhard Lehner and PhD student Heloisa Ehalt Macedo MSc.
-Such a database is urgently needed, say the researchers: “The main purpose of wastewater treatment plants is to remove pathogens, nutrients, organic matter and other pollutants from wastewater.
+Such a database is urgently needed, said the researchers: “The main purpose of wastewater treatment plants is to remove pathogens, nutrients, organic matter and other pollutants from wastewater.
 But because the plants cannot remove all pollutants, they inevitably become concentrated point sources of residual pollutants in surface waters.
 To understand the severity and extent of the impact of discharges of treated wastewater from such plants into rivers and lakes, and to enable better water quality management, detailed information on wastewater treatment plants is required.”

 Georeferencing and dilution factor